 - Getting a 56Kbps modem to connect to anything in 2022 ?!

 - A look into DPMI (DOS Protected Mode Interface)

-- SCSI - Fast yes, but was it worth it?
+- SCSI - Fast yes, but was it worth the extra cost?

-- Flight Simulators - a historical look at, and comparison of, DOS-based flight sims
+- Flight Simulators - a historical look and comparison of DOS-based flight sims

 - EMS and XMS on a 286 - ** work has begun with my 286 board findings **